BeeeOn/gateway/doc/mainpage.md

 and can report the status of execution multiple times until finished.
 A Device Manager also ensures that the data delivered from the paired sensors are shipped into the Distributor component (and then exported out).
 Device Managers can also report technology-specific events via custom interfaces.

+### Configuration

+The BeeeOn Gateway is configured at 2 levels of abstraction:

+1. user level - mostly INI files
+2. developer level - INI and XML files

+The _user level_ configuration can be found in the `conf/gateway-startup.ini`.
+To configure virtual sensors, see also `conf/virtual-devices.ini`.

+The _developer level_ configuration is made by files located in the `conf/config.d` directory.
+Those files are loaded automatically during startup and define how to startup the whole system.
+The main component that is created and build is called _main_ and it is defined in the `conf/config.d/factory.xml` file.
+It denotes an instance of the LoopRunner class.
+Its purpose is to start all main application threads (internally called loops).

+#### User level configuration

+The _user level_ configuration is divided into several sections according to the number of subsystems in the BeeeOn Gateway.

+##### Core configuration entries

+* ssl.certificate.filePath - path to the SSL certificate used to identify the BeeeOn Gateway when connecting to the BeeeOn Server.
+Each BeeeOn Gateway should have a unique certificate signed by the BeeeOn Server authority.

+* ssl.privateKey.filePath - path to the SSL private key.

+* gateway.id - ID of the BeeeOn Gateway intended for *testing only*.
+In production, the ID is extracted from the SSL certificate.

+##### Credentials storage facility

+The BeeeOn Gateway provides a credentials storage facility.
+Its purpose is to serve credentials to Device Managers to authenticate with its sensors properly.
+The credentials storage can persist the credentials with a certain level of security.
+The current implementation stores all credentials in an encrypted form.

+* credentials.file - encrypted file where to persist credentials

+* credentials.configuration.root - name of the configuration root element

+* credentials.save.delay - persisting of the dirty credentials cache is not done immediately, instead, it waits for the given amount of seconds

+* credentials.crypto.passphrase - secret passphrase intended for encryption; this should be unique for each BeeeOn Gateway

+* credentials.crypto.algorithm - algorithm used for credentials encryption

+##### TestingCenter configuration

+* testing.center.enable - enable or disable starting of the TestingCenter on startup

+* testing.center.address - address to listen on for new connections (should be localhost)

+* testing.center.port - port to listen on for new connections

+##### Hotplug configuration

+Some Device Managers depend on external hardware - USB dongles.
+To detect that a dongle is present or disconnected, a hotplug mechanism is used.
+The preferred hotplug implementation is the udev (via UDevMonitor).
+However, there is also the PipeHotplugMonitor, the second hotplug interface that is controlled via a named pipe from some external sources.

+* hotplug.pipe.path - path to the named pipe when the pipeHotplug implementation is used

+* hotplug.impl - name of the hotplug mechanism to use (available: udev, pipeHotplug)

+##### Exporters configuration

+* exporter.pipe.enable - enable the NamedPipeExporter to be registered with the Distributor

+* exporter.pipe.path - path to the named pipe file to be used (created if not exists)

+* exporter.pipe.format - output format (available: CSV, JSON)

+* exporter.mqtt.enable - enable the MosquittoExporter to be registered with the Distributor

+* exporter.mqtt.host - host where the MQTT broker is running

+* exporter.mqtt.port - port where the MQTT broker is running

+* exporter.mqtt.topic - name of topic where to advertise data

+* exporter.mqtt.qos - MQTT QoS specification

+* exporter.mqtt.clientName - name of the MQTT client

+* exporter.mqtt.format - output format (available: CSV, JSON)